Schuyler Fisk: Me and My Brother

-Fisk joined another singer-songwriter in Carl Anderson and Sam Wilson, who had previously toured as part of Sons of Bill.
-The trio formed The Restless Hearts, though after an initial tour, the group changed their name to 'Me and My Brother'.
-Their first single to be released was called "Restless Heart".
+Fisk; Carl Anderson, another singer-songwriter; and Sam Wilson, who had previously toured as part of Sons of Bill; formed The Restless Hearts.
+After an initial tour, the band changed their name to Me and My Brother.
+Their first single was called "Restless Heart".

+Personal life

+On May 26, 2012, Fisk married her boyfriend, Chapman Bullock, an artist, in Charlottesville, Virginia.

 Other pursuits

 She graduated from the College of Arts & Sciences at the University of Virginia in 2006.